COVID-19: Staff placed on leave of absence, 4 wards locked down as Tan Tock Seng Hospital moves to contain cluster

 CASTING THE NET WIDER

-All inpatients will be swabbed by Friday evening, while all 4,500 staff will complete their swab tests by the weekend, Dr Soh said.
+All inpatients will be swabbed by Friday evening, while all 4,500 staff will complete their swab tests by the weekend, Dr Soh added.

 Visitors are not allowed at the hospital except on a case-by-case basis for patients who are critically ill.